Prometheon-Technologies/HBAT-Software/README.md

 # HBAT-Software Private repo

-Main Software Stack files are located in lib and src.
+Custom Software Stack files are located in lib and src.

+main.cpp runs the stricpt, HMSmain library does the heavy lifting.

 **LIB**